 Lynn said McCoy has lost “at least” 10 pounds.
 At one point, he was even down to 202 pounds.
 He’s around 206 now.

 “It enhances your quickness and skill-set,” Lynn said.
 “You can’t cheat Father Time.
 At that age, it naturally slows down and with that wear and tear on his body.
 So you have to do something to combat that.”

-To illustrate his point, Lynn had McCoy strap on a 10-pound vest in the weight room and made him walk around in it for 10-15 minutes.
-Once McCoy removed the vest, he could feel the benefits of playing lighter.
+To illustrate his point, Lynn had McCoy strap on a 10-pound vest on in the weight room and made him walk around in it for 10-15 minutes.
+Once McCoy removed the vest he could feel the benefits of playing lighter.

 This approach helped Martin lead the NFL in rushing at age 31 in 2004.
 And it's helping McCoy now.

 Said Lynn, “He was quick as ever.
 If you do that and maintain your dieting and strength patterns in the weight room, you have a chance.”

 In addition to this, Lynn wants McCoy “attacking” more.
 While Lynn knows McCoy has been a “jitterbug” his entire career — creating holes only he sees — he also wants the back getting vertical a tad quicker.